 Yes, a pedestrian hit by a car in Ohio can get compensation for their injuries, bills, and losses if their case is strong enough.
 Ohio has a fault-based car insurance system, meaning the party responsible for a traffic accident is generally liable for any accident-related expenses and other damages.

-If the pedestrian can prove the motorist acted negligently and caused the accident, they can seek an insurance settlement or sue them in civil court for compensation.
+If the pedestrian can prove the motorist acted negligently and caused the accident, they can seek an insurance settlement or sue the at-fault party in civil court for compensation.
 If this happened to you or a loved one, our personal injury lawyer can help.

 Fault and Liability in an Ohio Pedestrian Accident Claim

-To recover compensation in your Ohio pedestrian accident case, you will need to prove the driver caused the incident and is, therefore, financially responsible under state law.
+To recover financial compensation in your Ohio injured pedestrian accident case, you must prove the driver caused the incident and is, therefore, financially responsible under state law.
 Motorists are often liable for these accidents because they carry additional responsibility to protect pedestrians under traffic laws.

 For example, imagine a driver making a right turn fails to see the pedestrian crossing the street.
 If the motorist strikes the pedestrian, the driver is likely legally liable.